 Who would you want to speak for you ?

 What would you want them to know about your preferences for care ?

 "Advance Care Planning is for all adults.
 It is thinking and talking about future healthcare decisions if you had a sudden event, like a car accident or illness, and could not make our own decisions.
 A person close to you would need to make choices for you.
 We call this person a healthcare agent.
 This conversation will help your agent understand you goals and values.
 This will help him or her to make decisions for you, if needed."

 Conversations clarify.
 We can't plan for everything but we can manage life's unknowns by talking openly about what matters to us and what we'd want most if we became seriously ill.
 Conversations about things we can't control can actually give us a sense of control.

 Information is power.
 We can help answer tomorrow's questions today by sharing our values and preferences with the people

 who matter most.
-We may not be able to predict every choice we'll have to make, but we can give those we love the guiding principles to confidently make decisions for us.
+We can give those we love the guiding principles to confidently make decisions for us.